CVPR2021Submit/STANet/README.md

 ## Evaluation
 We provide the evaluation code in the folder "eval_code" for fair comparisons.
 You may need to revise the algorithms, data_root, and maps_root defined in the main.m.
-The saliency maps of the competitors are provided (Baidu Netdisk).
+The saliency maps of the competitors(ITTI, GBVS, SCLI, AWS-D, SBF, WSS, MWS, WSSA) are provided (Baidu Netdisk).
 Quantitative comparisons:
 ![Quantitative](https://github.com/CVPR2021Submit/STANet/blob/main/fig/cvpr2021.gif)
 Qualitative comparisons: